heptarch/heptarch.github.io/drafts/demon.md

  and mounts the back of the armchair like a lectern.
 "According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—to his service in construction of the great temple, using a chain and anklet graven with the tetragrammaton.
- Once it was complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
+ Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand miles and replaced him as king!
 A right begoo."
 He removes his spectacles and collapses melodramatically behind the chair.